1st International Workshop on indicators of societal and mental health

 The above leads to this project activity, aiming to bring together researchers and experts from different scientific disciplines, comprising both experts in child nutrition and health, experts in organic and sustainable food and health, as well as experts in the psycho-social research areas, to discuss and reach consensus on the best markers for future monitoring and research on the societal and mental health effects of dietary transitions towards more sustainable and organic diets.

-For this, the 1st INSUM International Workshop will be organised in Münster in November 2021, bringing together experts from Europe and from overseas as well as representatives of the INSUM consortium.
+For this, the 1st INSUM International Workshop will be organised in Münster on 5th-6th May 2022, bringing together experts from Europe and from overseas as well as representatives of the INSUM consortium.